lwdozal/URoch_BibliometricBehavior/README.md

-# Bibliometric Data: Publishing Behavior of Rochester University Researchers
+# Bibliometric Data: Publishing Behavior of University of Rochester Researchers

 This repository holds data and final analysis for the project, *Bibliometric Data: Publishing Behavior of Rochester University Researchers*.
 A project hosted by University of Rochester and backed by the LEADING Fellowship from Drexel University.